Kadena Air Base: World War II

-What the Americans captured was a 4600 ft strip of badly-damaged coral runway.
+What the Americans captured was a 4600 ft strip of badly damaged coral runway.
 "The initial work at Kadena was accomplished by the 1901st Aviation Engineer Battalion 7th U.S. Infantry Division and Naval Construction Battalion Maintenance Unit CBMU 624 on 4 April", by nightfall the same day, the runway could accept emergency landings.
 Eight days later, and after some 6 inch of coral were added, the airfield was declared operational and put into immediate service by artillery spotting aircraft.
 Additional construction was performed by the 807th Engineering Aviation Battalion to improve the airfield for USAAF fighter and bomber use with fuel tank farms, a new 6500 ft bituminous runway, and a 7500 ft runway for bomber aircraft, by August.

 Kadena airfield was initially under the control of Seventh Air Force, however on 16 July 1945, Headquarters Eighth Air Force was transferred, without personnel, equipment, or combat elements to the town of Sakugawa, near Kadena from RAF High Wycombe England.
 Upon reassignment, its headquarters element absorbed the command staff of the inactivated XX Bomber Command.
-Kadena was used by the headquarters staff for administrative flying requirements.
+Kadena was used by the headquarters staff for nationalists' requirements.

 Upon its reassignment to the Pacific Theater, Eighth Air Force was assigned to the U.S. Army Strategic Air Forces with a mission to train new B-29 Superfortress bomber groups arriving from the United States for combat missions against Japan.
 In the planned invasion of Japan, the mission of Eighth Air Force would be to conduct strategic bombing raids from Okinawa.
 However, the atomic bombings of Japan led to the Japanese surrender before Eighth Air Force saw action in the Pacific theater.

 The surrender of Japanese forces in the Ryukyu Islands came on 7 September.
 General Joseph Stilwell accepted the surrender in an area that would later become Kadena's Stearley Heights housing area.

 Known World War II units assigned to Kadena were: